 You can have more direct control over which matrix profiles are presented in a report, by creating a Matrix Specification Artifact element that defines a profile and then reporting on the Package that contains that Artifact.
 The profile defined in the Artifact is independent of the Package that contains the Artifact element, and therefore could specify source and target Packages other than the parent Package.
 The Document Generator can report on only one Matrix Specification Artifact per Package, so if you want to include more than one profile, place each Artifact element in a separate subPackage of the target Package for the report.

-Ribbon Publish > Documentation > Document Templates > Sections Other Resources window Document Generation User Templates : right-click on a template Open > Sections
+Ribbon Publish > Model Reports > Templates > Sections Other 'Resources' tab of the Browser window Document Publishing Custom Templates <template type=""> : right-click on a template Open > Sections</template>

 Add section to report on Relationship Matrix contents